RamonGarciaRamos/RamonGarciaRamos/README.md

 I am a "safety-first" engineer who maintains an Active Security Clearance and a disciplined approach to project lifecycles, ensuring all designs meet rigorous quality control and regulatory standards</p>

-Please read the Engineering Porfolio FIle to learn more about my specific projects and technical analyses.

 <h2> 🤳 Connect with me:</h2>